groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/verify/xlsx.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Steps for adding Metadata to Xlsx in C#"
+    title: "Steps for Verifying Signatures in XLSX using C#"
     content: |
-      [GroupDocs.Signature](/signature/net/) makes it easy for .NET developers to add metadata details to XLSX files from within their applications by implementing a few easy steps.
+      [GroupDocs.Signature](/signature/net/) can authenticate the presence of specific signatures within a XLSX document. .NET developers can effortlessly enhance their applications by incorporating features provided by our solution.

-      1. Load the XLSX file to be updated.
+      1. Load the XLSX file into the Signature instance.
-      2. Specify a predicate that will be used to add metadata properties.
+      2. Instantiate and configure TextVerifyOptions to achieve the desired verification outcome.
-      3. Pass the predicate to the {{TextMetadataAddProperties}} method.
+      3. Commence the verification process.
-      4. Save the changes.
+      4. Review and interpret the verification results.

     code:
       platform: "net"